The Widening Gap Between Standard and High-Risk Car Insurance Rates

 DUI Drivers: The Highest Penalty

 A DUI is the single most expensive violation on your record.
-Drivers with a DUI pay an average of 86–88% above their pre-DUI rate — translating to approximately $183 more per month (or roughly $2,200 more per year) for full coverage.
-Clean-record drivers pay about 7% below the national average, creating a combined spread of 75–95% or more between the two profiles.
-These elevated rates typically persist for 3 to 5 years, and in some states a DUI can remain on your motor vehicle record for up to 10 years.
+In 2026, full-coverage insurance after a DUI averages $391/month ($4,692/year) nationally — representing an 88–96% increase over pre-DUI rates, or roughly $183 more per month.
+Rates peak as high as $670/month in Michigan.
+The most affordable post-DUI options include Progressive ($208/month), Travelers ($224/month), and USAA (~$248/month for eligible members).
+Auto-Owners and Erie also offer competitive rates in select regions.
+These elevated rates typically persist for 3 to 5 years, and in some states a DUI can remain on your motor vehicle record for up to 10 years — or even for life in others.
 Learn more about car insurance after a DUI, including SR-22 requirements and the best companies for DUI drivers.

 Drivers With Poor Credit